 Choose a mortuary (see list of mortuaries in Pinal County) and let them know that your loved one is at our facility.
 The mortuary will contact our office and arrangements will be made to transfer your loved one’s care to them after our examination is complete.
 They will make you aware of the timeframe, as arrangements for each case are unique.)

-What if I cannot afford burial/cremation services for my loved one’s passing?
+What if I cannot afford to bury or cremate my loved one?